majidmvulle/popup-blocker-chrome/README.md

 # popup-blocker-chrome
-A blocker for annoying popups on Chrome
+A simple Chrome extension to block annoying popups